 The most frustrating thing for me is that there is no standard of care and very little research.
 So little is known about granulosa cell tumor that one of the preeminent doctors in the country for rare ovarian cancers states that you just have to keep trying different drugs until you find one that works.

 I have found some amazing support groups.
-One is a Facebook group called GCT Surivor Sisters!
+One is a Facebook group called GCT Survivor Sisters!
 This is my tribe and they are my people!
 The women in that group understand my specific disease and the frustrations that come with it.
 I am also part of a local survivor’s group.
 We are made up of women ranging in age from their 20’s to their 70’s.
 Some have been NED for years and others are fighting with their entire being.
 We have loved and lost.
 I was also lovingly wlecomed into a survivor’s group from another state that two of my GCT sisters are members of.
 I am able to attend their monthly meetings via Zoom.
 I decided many years ago that I’m not going through all this for nothing.
 OCRA has helped give me purpose.
 I’ve been attending annual conferences and making connections with other survivors from all over the world.
-I am an OCRA Advocate and also a presenter with Survivors Teaching Students.
+I am an OCRA Advocate Leader and also a presenter with Survivors Teaching Students.

 Having a rare ovarian cancer makes you feel like the red-headed step child.
 You know you belong but you don’t feel like you belong.

 Research gives me hope.
 My gynecologic oncologist who never gives up on me gives me hope.
 He told me within my 1st year with him that you hear hoof beats and think horse, but that I am a zebra.
 My family gives me hope.
-My local community that never fails to rally around me and my family give me hope.
+My local community that never fails to rally around me and my family gives me hope.